Welcome to StarTalk Playing with Science

 Playing with fire gets you burned, Playing with Science gets you learned.

 It’s hosted by professional British soccer player and sports broadcaster Gary O’Reilly and Chuck Nice, who has been voted Favorite Co-Host by StarTalk fans two years in a row.
-In StarTalk Playing with Science, Chuck and Gary interview some of sports iconic and top athletes such as basketball legend Kareem Abdul-Jabbar, NY Jets quarterback Ryan Fitzpatrick, cyclist Lance Armstrong, Baltimore Ravens center John Urschel, and US Women’s Soccer star Hope Solo (to name a few) as well as sports experts, coaches, pundits, and scientists including astrophysicists Neil deGrasse Tyson and Charles Liu.
+In StarTalk Playing with Science, Chuck and Gary interview some of sports iconic and top athletes such as basketball legend Kareem Abdul-Jabbar, NFL quarterback Ryan Fitzpatrick, cyclist Lance Armstrong, former Baltimore Ravens center John Urschel, and former US Women’s Soccer star Hope Solo (to name a few) as well as sports experts, coaches, pundits, and scientists including astrophysicists Neil deGrasse Tyson and Charles Liu.

 Where to Listen to StarTalk Playing with Science